scriptHaus/GASmerge/README.md

 ![Authorization Screenshot](screenshots/Authorization.png?raw=true "Authorization")

-Because this is a script that you are installing yourself, instead of buying an officially verified third-party script, you will need to acknowledge this fact by clicking on "Advanced"...
+Because this is a script that you are installing yourself (instead of buying an officially verified third-party script) you will need to acknowledge this fact by clicking on "Advanced"...

 ![Not Verified Screenshot](screenshots/notVerified.png?raw=true "Not Verified")